andreas0x41/coding-tutorial-obsidian/content/Python/1 General/1 Introduction.md

 - **`print()`** is used for [[2 Output|output]], **`input()`** for [[3 Input|input]], and **`#`** for line [[4 Comments|comments]]
 - Python supports all basic (mathematical) **[[7 Operators|Operators]]** and many more
-- **[[6 Variables|Variables]]**: Variables will automatically get a [[5 Datatypes|datatype]] that can change however you like
+- [[6 Variables|Variables]] automatically get a [[5 Datatypes|datatype]] that can change however you like
 - Python is **case sensitive**, this means that if only upper/lower case of characters is different, it is a completely different thing, for example `test` is not the same as `Test`
 - **Indentation**: Python relies on indentation to define code blocks, unlike many other languages that use braces `{}`.
 Proper indentation is required, or the code will throw an error.
-A colon : is used to indicate the start of an indented block, such as in if statements and loops.
+A colon `:` is used to indicate the start of a new block, e.g. if statements, loops, functions, ...

 ```python
 # A simple comment